 Friday Start Time At 5:30 PM (Central Time); Saturday's Game Set For Television Broadcast

-Former Rice baseball letterman Patrick Hallmark is in his ninth year of coaching at his alma mater.
+Former Rice baseball letterman Patrick Hallmark is in his tenth year of coaching at his alma mater.

-Hallmark is in his second season as the Owls' pitching coach after previously working with the program in a host of different roles.
-Credit head coach Wayne Graham who made the innovative choice of having Hallmark, a longtime catcher by trade, as the Owls' "rookie" pitching coach in 2013.
+Hallmark is in his third season as the Owls' pitching coach after previously working with the program in a host of different roles.
+Credit head coach Wayne Graham who made the innovative choice in 2013 of having Hallmark, a longtime catcher by trade, as the Owls' "rookie" pitching coach.
 The move may have seemed unconventional, but was in fact simplistically brilliant.
 Hallmark the catcher had already worked with a host of different types of professional pitchers at the minor league level for the better part of a decade.